Cumulative Fidelity of LMT Clock Atom Interferometers in the Presence of Laser Noise: Discussion

-It is possible to extend this analysis to broadband LMT clock atom interferometers~\cite{rudolph2020large}, where each $\pi$ pulse is intentionally made velocity-insensitive to impart momentum to both the upper and the lower arms.
+Although this work is focused on the narrowband limit where the pulses are perfectly velocity selective, our results can be extended to broadband interferometers, where each pulse can address multiple Doppler classes.
+A finite Rabi frequency leads to off-resonant excitation, generating additional parasitic paths that are not included in this analysis.
+One possible mitigation is to use specifically tuned Rabi frequencies that prevent state changes of off-resonant parasitic paths with momentum $\pm 2\hbar k$ around the main paths, and strongly suppress state changes of paths that are farther Doppler detuned~\cite{rudolph2020large}.
+It is also possible to extend our analysis to clock atom interferometers where each $\pi$ pulse is intentionally made velocity insensitive to impart momentum to both the upper and the lower arms~\cite{rudolph2020large}.
 In this scenario, the argument for a linearly growing population loss is still valid for the main paths.
-However, more parasitic paths will be generated as the pulses are not velocity-selective, leading to an increasing number of pulse error combinations for each $m$ term in \cref{eq:series-parasitic-expanded-upper}.
+However, more parasitic paths will be generated as the pulses are not velocity selective, leading to an increasing number of pulse error combinations for each $m$ term in \cref{eq:series-parasitic-expanded-upper}.
 Despite this, we note that if an error is made in an accelerating augmentation zone, the resulting parasitic wavefunction will be decelerated by subsequent pulses, and vice versa, due to the alternation of pulse direction.
 As a result, the majority of the parasitic paths lead to momentum states different from the main paths, and terminate far from the detection region.
-More importantly, as the LMT order $n$ increases, the broadband assumption becomes less valid, and the interferometer will enter the intermediate band~\cite{wilkason2022atom} and eventually the narrowband regime.
+More importantly, as the LMT order $n$ increases, the broadband assumption becomes less valid, and the interferometer will enter the intermediate band~\cite{wilkason2022atom}.
 In this scenario, parasitic paths spawned many photon recoils away are sufficiently Doppler detuned to be treated by the formalism we have introduced here.